jordaneremieff/envotate/README.md

 # Envotate

-**Work in progress**
+**Work in progress**: Things may change/break at this point.

 Settings management using environment variables and type annotations.
-This intended to support both class-based and module-based configurations.

 **Requirements**: Python 3.9+